-I am pleased to report that we delivered another very successful year of revenue and earnings growth in 2015:
+I am pleased to report that we delivered another successful year of net sales and earnings growth in 2016:(1)

-- Reported net sales were \$3,394.8 million, a 2.9% increase. - Organic sales increased 3.6% driven by 3.0% revenue growth in our Consumer Domestic business and strong 8.1% revenue growth in our Consumer International business. - Gross profit margin increased 40 basis points to 44.5% due to a normalized pricing environment in the laundry category, lower commodity costs, productivity programs and the impact of higher margin acquired businesses. - Adjusted EPS was \$3.25 per share, an 7.7% increase over the previous year's EPS of \$3.01 per share. - We generated \$606.1 million of cash from operating activities and invested \$61.8 million in capital expenditures resulting in free cash flow of \$544.3 million.(4)
+- Reported net sales were \$3,493.1 million, a 2.9% increase over the previous year. - Organic sales increased 3.2% driven by 3.1% revenue growth in our Consumer Domestic business and stellar 10.0% revenue growth in our Consumer International business. - Adjusted gross margin increased 120 basis points to 45.7% due to lower commodity costs, productivity programs and the impact of higher margin acquired businesses.

+- Adjusted EPS was \$1.77 per share, a 9% increase. - We generated \$655.3 million of cash from operating activities and invested \$49.8 million in capital expenditures resulting in free cash flow of \$605.5 million.

-These record results positively impacted the measure that matters most to many of our stockholders-Total Shareholder Return (TSR)-which reflects the combination of stock price appreciation and dividends.
-We manage Church & Dwight with the goal of delivering strong TSR and will continue to focus on this goal in 2016 and beyond.
+These results positively impacted the measure that matters most to our stockholders-Total Shareholder Return (TSR)-which reflects the combination of stock price appreciation and dividends.
+We manage Church & Dwight with the goal of delivering strong TSR to you and will continue to focus on this goal in 2017 and beyond.